Matejj2002/quizzes/README.md

 If you want to start docker, but you don't need to rebuild, run `docker compose up`

 If you want to shut down containters, run `docker compose down`

+Migrations of database, creating database if not exists is automatic.

 ## Learn More